 Raising standards for quantity will be of little avail, however, if the quality of professional growth is not improved simultaneously.
-Our findings indicate that staff development should emphasize the diverse needs of teachers, corresponding to their varied training, experience, subject matters, and grade levels.
+Staff development should emphasize the diverse needs of teachers, corresponding to their varied training, experience, subject matters, and grade levels.
 In-service reforms should also emphasize the need for a coherent, on-going program for teachers, instead of one-shot, isolated workshops.
 In light of teachers' commitment to their work, we anticipate that they would be eager to participate in high-quality, targeted programs.